The purpose of this experiment is to observe the effects of conditioning ripe puer to a range of humidity levels in the

 - Humidity was controlled using a Boveda pack and silica desiccant packets.

 - A calibrated analog hygrometer was used for the humidity measurements.

 I broke this tea up into chunks, putting one half in one bag and the other half in another.

 In the first bag of tea, I placed a few silica desiccant packets, then sealed it up.
 I checked the humidity reading every couple of hours with a calibrated analog hygrometer until the reading reached 50% RH.
 Silica desiccant packets work quickly.
 I removed the packets and sealed up this bag, deciding it would be better to let the tea rest a bit at its new humidity level before tasting.
 During this period, I simply let the 69% Boveda pack sit undisturbed in the second bag.

 One week later, I confirmed that the first bag generated a relative humidity of 50%.
 The second bag read 70% RH.
 Upon comparing the samples in a taste test, I was unable to find a clear undeniable difference.
 However, this wasn’t enough to conclude that the moisture content of ripe puer has no effect on its taste, so I decided to dry out the first sample even further.

 I placed the silica desiccant packets in the first bag again, and dried out the tea all the way down to 25% RH.
 Again, I waited a week and verified the humidity reading before tasting.
 This time, I noticed that the drier (25% RH) sample was crackly and brittle while dry, but once again, in comparison to the 70% RH sample, I once again found no significant difference in taste.

-Based on this experience as well as previous ones, it seems that ripe puer is not very sensitive to drops in humidity in the short term, unlike raw puer.
-This implies nothing about optimal conditions for longer term storage.
+Based on this experience as well as previous ones, it seems that ripe puer is not very sensitive to drops in humidity in the very short term, unlike raw puer.
+No implications are being made about optimal conditions for longer term storage.